It is a disorder characterized by an abnormally low number of healthy red blood cells in the blood.

 Sickle cell anemia occurs in a person who receives a copy of the gene for sickle cell disease from their father and mother, which results in the production of red blood cells that are abnormally shaped.

-They are rare and are due to a loss or destruction of red blood cells that can be explained by two important phenomena:
+They are rare and are due to a loss or destruction of red blood cells that two critical phenomena can explain:

 Significant blood loss

-Red blood cells in the blood are flushed out of the body during heavy bleeding.
+Red blood cells are flushed out of the body during heavy bleeding.

 We are talking about hemorrhagic anemia.